solana-foundation/developer-content/content/guides/dapps/cash-app.md

-Since there is only one `cash_account` account per public key, it is easy to calculate the `cashAccountPDA` by taking in the user's public key as a parameter and using that to calculate what the public key of the cash app PDA for each individual user is.
+Since there is only one `cash_account` account per public key, it is easy to calculate the `cashAccountPDA` by taking in the user's public key as a parameter and using that to calculate what the public key of the Cash App PDA for each individual user is.

 Since the IDL is generated as a JSON file when building the program, we can just